+Here is the resolution for the Value clause and Unstring errors in COBOL.
 In COBOL, there are different data definition clauses.
-Out of those, the VALUE clause is one of that.
-Its purpose is to define values before the program processed.
+Out of those, the VALUE clause is one of them.
+Its purpose is to define values before the program process.
 That means during program-loading value will assign to that variable.

 COBOL Value clause.